switch2osm/switch2osm/docs/en/serving-tiles/index.md

 2. Use [docker](using-a-docker-container.md).

+3. Use [Martin](https://maplibre.org/martin/quick-start/){: target=_blank} to serve vector tiles from PostGIS, MBTiles, PMTiles, or GeoJSON sources.

 ## System requirements

 Serving your own maps is a fairly intensive task.
 Depending on the size of the area you’re interested in serving and the traffic you expect the system requirements will vary.
 In general, requirements will range from 10-20GB of storage, 4GB of memory, and a modern dual-core processor for a city-sized region to 1TB of fast storage, 24GB of memory, and a quad-core processor for the entire planet.